JosimarCamargo/ticketfy/README.md

 This is usually done by CI, this image used only by heroku to run deploy tasks like: rake db:migrate and etc, It's really IMPORTANT that you build an Heroku releaser image with the same code that you are deploying at your environment, to avoid side effects like running more are less database migrations that you need

+Here is used the same docker image as cache, that was used at the build step, so if the cache it's not been used, check if steps 'Set build enrollment variables' and 'Get the cache images' are done always respect if are building a release image for beta or production environment
 ```shell
 docker-compose build heroku_releaser
 ```